drewbrew/advent-of-code-2018/README.md

 ## How do I run them?

-Unless otherwise noted, download and install Python 3.7.
+Download and install pipenv and Python 3.7.

+Install dependencies (currently only needed for day 10): `pipenv install`.

-Edit the file to paste the inputs where you see `<paste inputs here>`, then run `python3.7 dayX.py`.
+Edit the file to paste the inputs where you see `<paste inputs here>`, then run `pipenv run python dayX.py`.